miguel-fg/cashflow-v2/README.md

 Open the Expo Go App and scan the QR code shown in the terminal to  use the application.

+## Installation on Android Device
+An .apk file for Cash Flow will be available soon for direct download.
+This will allow you to install and use the app on your Android device without going through the Play Store or Expo Go.

+The app will eventually be published to the Google Play Store once it has been thoroughly tested and I'm satisfied with its performance for the general public.
+Stay tuned for updates!

 ## Usage